 Wondering when it’s time to say enough is enough or time’s up to a toxic, narcissistic, abusive, or generally problematic family member who abuses or neglects other people’s hospitality?

 There is a list on the internet floating around that was originally created by Sherrie Campbell, a licensed California psychologist and author of the book “Loving Yourself: The Mastery of Being Your Own Person.”
 The focus of the self-help advice piece in question is when to put an end to a toxic family or social relationship.

 Campbell’s list is incredibly helpful for any person or peer group thinking about or discussing issues related to sorting the wheat from the chaff when it comes to social and emotional currency.

 As a rubric of sorts for when any rational and healthy, non-codependent but still aspiring collaborative person can with good social and moral conscience call any particular relationship with a friend, family member, co-worker, love interest, “friend”, or life partner quits.
-She writes:

 1. When the relationship is based in any kind of abuse, mentally, physically, sexually, verbally or emotionally.
 When the relationship is based in manipulation, overt or covert, you can be sure you are being used and abused.
 When you are living in constant anxiety never knowing or being able to predict how any engagement is going to turn out, it is time to love yourself enough to let go.

 2. It is time to terminate a relationship when the only contact you have with them is negative.
 The contact you have with them serves to bring you down, put you down and/or make you feel you are not good enough, or you haven’t done enough for them.

 3. When the relationship creates so much stress that it affects the important areas of your life at work, home or both.
 When your emotions are totally caught up in defending yourself and wanting to explain yourself and the chaos of your relationships with these people is all you talk about, it is time to let go.